 While all other aspects of a project may have equal weighting in terms of importance, safety is always number 1.
 Not only is it the right thing to do, projects run more efficiently and effectively.

-Quality Control is an essential element of UST’s construction processes.
-UST’s Quality Control Manager will implement and manage a job specific QC plan for each project.
-UST models its QC program based on the Army Corp of Engineers three phase approach consisting of preparatory, initial and follow-up measures.
+Quality Control is an essential element of USTGC’s construction processes.
+USTGC’s Quality Control Manager will implement and manage a job specific QC plan for each project.
+USTGC models its QC program based on the Army Corp of Engineers three phase approach consisting of preparatory, initial and follow-up measures.

 UST has a diligent contract administration process to ensure the timely flow of information so that work proceeds in conformity with the contract documents.
 We will provide preconstruction submittals, certified payrolls as required, billings, SF1413’s, QC plans, safety plans, as-builts, SWPPP, and all other documentation necessary.
 Our administrative process allows all stakeholders a final opportunity to detect inaccuracies, ambiguities and/or inconsistencies in the design.